mikeaig4real/LendSqrTest/README.md

-# LendSqrTest
+# ReactHQRegAPI
-A Simple Financial Transactions API
+A simple API for registering users.
+# Tests
+Use command `npm test` to run tests